 While additional research is still needed to more fully understand the reasons for the onset of addictive behaviors, experts agree that substance abuse and co-occurring mental health conditions are more often than not a combination of certain genetic and environmental factors, such as trauma.

-Sobriety is not a static goal, but something that each person will need to work toward each and every day throughout his or her life.
+Sobriety is not a static goal, but something that each person will need to work toward each and every day throughout their life.
 As such, there will be times of increased temptation when it may be difficult to remain true to your goals for addiction recovery, and sometimes you may falter in your resolve, once again beginning to abuse your drug or alcohol of choice.
 Known as a relapse, this is not an uncommon experience for many individuals who are working towards a sustained recovery, and need not represent the end of sobriety for you or someone you care about.

 Reasons Why People Relapse

 While successfully completing a residential addiction treatment program is certainly a major milestone and an occasion deserving of celebration, it is far from the end of one’s recovery journey.
-In fact, some of the most challenging times may lie ahead after you return to your home and community where certain stressors and factors may increase your risk of relapse such as:
+In fact, some of the most challenging times may lie ahead after you return to your home and community where certain stressors and factors may increase your risk of relapse, such as:

 - Feeling isolated and alone in the struggle to remain drug-free